The million-dollar question on the election’s eve: Who is left to vote?

 Starting at 7 a.m.
 Tuesday, election workers will remove absentee ballots from their secrecy envelopes and run them through the counting machines.

-Wisconsin Attorney General Josh Kaul (D) noted that Wisconsin law does not allow clerks to begin processing absentee ballots until Tuesday, meaning counting could continue into Wednesday and beyond.“That’s not a sign that anything is going wrong with the process,” Kaul said.
+Wisconsin Attorney General Josh Kaul (D) noted that Wisconsin law does not allow clerks to begin processing absentee ballots until Tuesday, meaning counting could continue into Wednesday and beyond.
+“That’s not a sign that anything is going wrong with the process,” Kaul said.
 “It’s a sign that the process is working, our clerks are following the law and that every lawfully cast ballot is being counted.”

 Jacob Bogage, Aaron C. Davis, Rosalind S. Helderman, Michael Kranish, Beth Reinhard, Neena Satija and Elise Viebeck in Washington, Jon Swaine in New York, Tom Hamburger in Detroit, Omar Sofradzija in Lansing, Mich., Kevin Williams in Dayton, Ohio, and Mark Guarino in Des Moines contributed to this report.